tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 ## Modules

-A Haskell module is a colleciton of related functions, types, and typeclasses.
+A Haskell module is a collection of related functions, types, and typeclasses.
 A program is a collection of modules in which the main module loads up the other modules and then uses their functions to perform some process.

 Modules provide many advantages.
 If a module is generic enough, the functions it exports can be used in many different programs.
-If code is searated into self-contained modules which aren't too reliant on each other, they can be reused later on and changed more easily without having to rewrite other code.
+If code is separated into self-contained modules which aren't too reliant on each other, they can be reused later on and changed more easily without having to rewrite other code.

-The standard library is split into mldules, each of which contains related functions and types.
+The standard library is split into modules, each of which contains related functions and types.

 Modules are imported before the definition of any function with the syntax `import module_name`.